Extending a residence permit under the temporary law

-You will receive a letter confirming that the Swedish Migration Agency has received your application.
-Not everyone who has applied for an extended residence permit needs to visit the Swedish Migration Agency for an interview.
+After one week, you will receive a letter with a confirmation that the Swedish Migration Agency has received your application.
+Not everyone who applies for a residence permit extension needs to visit the Swedish Migration Agency for an interview.
 We will contact you if we need more information.
-It may happen that we need to meet with you to ask questions – for example if you have stated in your application that you have new reasons for asylum.
-We may also ask you to submit additional information by letter.
+It may happen that we need to meet you to ask questions, for example if you have stated in your application that you have new reasons for applying for asylum.
+We may also ask you to send in supplemental information by letter.

-Once the Swedish Migration Agency Service has made a decision, we will send you a letter.
-We usually use so-called “simplified notification”, which means that we send the decision by mail to your registered address.
-In certain cases you will receive a summons asking you to come to the Swedish Migration Agency so that a case officer can talk to you about the decision.
+Once the Swedish Migration Agency has made a decision, we send a letter home to you.
+We most often use so-called simplified notification, which means that we send the decision home to you.
+In some cases, you receive a summons where we ask you to come to a meeting at the Swedish Migration Agency so that a case officer can tell you about the decision.

-If you receive an extended residence permit, you will need a new residence permit card.
-In that case, you will need to book an appointment to provide fingerprints and be photographed so that the Swedish Migration Agency can produce a new residence permit card for you.
-Book an appointment for each family member who needs a new residence permit card.
+If you are granted a residence permit extension, you need a new residence permit card.
+Then you need to book an appointment to provide fingerprints and be photographed so that the Swedish Migration Agency can make a new residence permit card for you.
+Book an appointment for every family member who needs a new residence permit card.

 The decision most often includes two parts.
 In the first part, the Swedish Migration Agency determines if you need protection and why (if you have stated in your application that you need protection).
 If the Swedish Migration Agency deems that you need protection, you receive a declaration of status as a person in need of protection, either as a refugee or as a person in need of subsidiary protection.
 The second part of the decision says if you have a right to a residence permit and how long it should be.